 He was born in Glasgow, the fourth of eleven children, on June 7, 1868.
 His father William McIntosh, a policeman, changed the family name to Mackintosh in 1892, it appears that Charles made the change at this time.
 From 1889 until 1913 he worked on a number of prestigious architectural projects with Honeyman and Keppie; the last of these before leaving the practice was Glasgow School of Art, built between 1896 and 1909 and now regarded as his masterpiece.
 In 1913 he made an ill-fated attempt to set up his own free-lance practice, and fell into the grip of depressive illness mentioned earlier.

-Topographical Drawings in Walberswick
+Topographical drawings in Walberswick

 Soon after his arrival in Walberswick Mackintosh's condition began to improve.
 He set to work on some detailed topographical drawings and watercolours, mainly near the river.
-He also made a careful study of Bell Cottage, almost unchanged now, after 100 years.
+He also made a careful study of Bell Cottage, almost unchanged now, after well over 100 years.
 These drawings are all dated 1914 and were likely dated from the early part of his stay; tight restrictions were soon introduced concerning access to militarily sensitive areas, and artists working en plein air were regarded with great suspicion.

 The Flower Drawings